joshcarp/docs.buf.build/docs/introduction.md

 `npm` for JavaScript, `pip` for Python, or `cargo` for Rust, the BSR _finally_ brings dependency management to your Protobuf APIs.

-Over time, our goal is to make the BSR the only tool you need to manage your Protobuf workflow from end to end.
-To that end, there's a lot we are planning with the BSR.
-For a quick overview, see our [roadmap](roadmap.md).

 ## Where to go from here

 See the [installation](installation.mdx) page to install the `buf` CLI.